-- Malnutrition.
-An energy or protein deficit due either to poor nutrition or intercurrent disease may cause anoestrus.
-Deficiencies of minerals such as cobalt, selenium, manganese, zinc, phosphorus, iodine and copper and deficiencies of vitamins B12 and D are all reported to cause infertility. - Post-kidding anoestrus.
-Many does will not show signs of oestrus for 3 months or more after kidding, even if kidding takes place during the normal breeding season. - Lactational anoestrus.
-Some high yielding does do not exhibit marked signs of oestrus.
-These animals may respond to prostaglandin injections with careful observation for oestrus 24 to 48 hours later.
-Animals that do not respond may need a further injection 11 days later. - Adhesions following surgery.
-The goat's reproductive tract is sensitive to handling and adhesions will occur unless very high standards of surgery are maintained during embryo transplant or other surgical procedures.
-Talc from surgical gloves will produce a marked tissue reaction.

-False pregnancy (hydrometra, cloudburst)

-False pregnancy occurs when aseptic fluid accumulates in the uterus in the absence of pregnancy, but in the presence of a persistent corpus luteum, which continues to secrete progesterone.
-The incidence of false pregnancies is fairly high, particularly in some strains of dairy goats and incidences of between 3 and 30% have been reported in commercial herds.
+- □ Malnutrition an energy or a protein deficit due either to poor nutrition or intercurrent disease may cause anoestrus. - Deficiencies of minerals such as cobalt, selenium, manganese, zinc, phosphorus, iodine and copper and deficiencies of vitamins Bi2 and D are all reported to cause infertility. - Post-kidding anoestrus many does will not show signs of oestrus for 3 months or more after kidding even if kidding takes place during the normal breeding season. - □ Lactational anoestrus some high-yielding does do not exhibit marked signs of oestrus.
+These animals may respond to prostaglandin injections with careful observation for oestrus 24-48 hours later.
+Animals which do not respond may need a further injection 11 days later. - □ Adhesions following surgery the goat's reproductive tract is sensitive to handling, and adhesions will occur unless very high standards of surgery are maintained during embryo transplant or other surgical procedures.
+Talc from surgical gloves will produce a marked tissue reaction. - □ False pregnancy (hydrometra, cloudburst) false pregnancy occurs when aseptic fluid accumulates in the uterus in the absence of pregnancy but in the presence of a persistent corpus luteum that continues to secrete progesterone.
+The incidence of false pregnancies is fairly high, particularly in some strains of dairy goats, and incidences of between 3% and 30% have been reported in commercial herds.